I once had a neighbor who sold bananas.

-Personally, I prefer to pluck any fruit I eat from the tree, but I have some difficulties with bananas… 😉
+Personally, I prefer to pick any fruit I’m going to eat off the tree, but with bananas I have some difficulties… 😉

 How do you imagine the “perfect banana”?
-Hard or soft (we are talking about eating)?
-Green without brown spots, with few spots or is the whole one already brown?
+Hard or soft (we’re talking about eating)?
+Green without brown spots, with a few spots, or all brown already?
 Very sweet in taste or not so much?

 We all know that the appearance and taste of bananas change with time and ripening.
-Well, it is best for them to ripen on the tree, but they ripen mainly in ports, warehouses and exchanges.
-We can only pray that they are not sprayed with additional chemicals to slow down or speed up their maturation.
+Well, they are best ripened on the tree, but… they ripen mainly in ports, warehouses and stock exchanges.
+We can only pray that they are not sprayed further with chemicals to delay or speed up their ripening.

 But we are positive people and we will not think about such things.